pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 ### Setting up bank transfers

 Navigate to :navpath:Your Event → Settings → Plugins:.
-Switch to the "Payment providers" tab.
+Switch to the :btn:Payment providers: tab.
 The bank transfer plugin is displayed at the top of the page.
 It should be enabled by default.
 If it is enabled, it will have a green ":fontawesome-solid-check: Active" tag and a white :btn:Disable: button.